 Sony A7R III versus Canon 5D Mark III

-The Sony Alpha A7R III and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in October 2017 and March 2012.
+The Sony Alpha A7R III and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in October 2017 and March 2012.
 The A7R III is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 22.1 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Canon 5D Mark III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (45 percent) than the Sony A7R III.
 Moreover, the 5D Mark III is substantially heavier (46 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.